 To compare costs and services, get quotes from different licensed contractors.

-To qualify for state and federal incentives, install energy-efficient windows.
+- To qualify for state and federal incentives, install energy-efficient windows.

-If you want to negotiate bulk prices with contractors, think about replacing several windows at once.
+- If you want to negotiate bulk prices with contractors, think about replacing several windows at once.

-Seek out payment plans or financing options, that fit within your means.
+- Seek out payment plans or financing options that fit within your means.

-Free Window Replacement Grants For Seniors in 2025
+Federal Grants and Programs Window Replacement Grants For Seniors in 2026

 Weatherization Assistance Program (WAP)